WRF Software & Computation

 dimspec k 2 standard_domain z bottom_top

-Below are the columns used for state and I1 variables (printed in order from left to right in the Registry file).
+Below are the columns (in order from left to right) used for state and i1 variables in the Registry file.

 Column Heading